-Pre-Nursing or Pre-Allied Health students must declare their intended program of study upon initial course enrollment and apply for core program acceptance after completing specified pre-application courses and achieving a competitive score on the TEAS exam (see page 49 for score recommendations).
+Pre-Nursing or Pre-Allied Health students must declare their intended program of study upon initial course enrollment and apply for core program acceptance after completing specified pre-application courses and achieving a competitive score on the TEAS exam (see page 79 for score recommendations).
 The ATI - TEAS Exam is required with a minimum score of 50% to enroll in Pre-Nursing or Pre-Allied Health courses.
-(For information regarding disability or short-term medical accommodations, please contact Accommodations & Accessibility Services at 757-240-2203).
+(For information regarding disability or short-term medical accommodations, please contact Accommodations & Accessibility Services at 757-240-2462 (Nursing) or 757-240-2258 (Allied Health)).
 Students scoring between 50-70% will be required to enroll in the ATI Launch: Academic Readiness program.
-If enrolled, a completion certificate that shows satisfactory completion of the ATI Launch program is required as part of the application process for a core program (Professional Nursing, Physical Therapist Assisting, Radiologic Technology, Respiratory Care, or Surgical Technology.)
+If enrolled, a completion certificate that shows satisfactory completion of the ATI Launch program is required as part of the application process for a core program (Professional Nursing, Cardiovascular Technology, Physical Therapist Assisting, Radiologic Technology, Respiratory Care, or Surgical Technology.)
 The ATI Launch program is optional for students with an initial TEAS score above 70%.